clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 remains the same.
 You don't lose any data; you just redistribute it to other stacks.

-Let's use a Replace to deal with those nasty recursive frames that obscure what's really going on in those functions.
-Select "Replace" in the dropdown and click Add.
-A form appears that prompts you to type the thing you want to replace and with what.
-In the first field, we'll put this:
-`/(;tutorial.binary-trees/bottom-up-tree)+/`.
-It is a regular expression that matches all consecutive frames of `bottom-up-tree`.
-We put the semicolon at the start and not the end because the final frame will not have a closing semicolon, but we want to capture that last frame as well.

-In the replacement field, we'll just put `$1` since we have a match group (in parentheses) that already contains what we need.
-Alternatively, we could just type `;tutorial.binary-trees/bottom-up-tree` here verbatim.
-Click Apply, and voilà!
+However, you don't have to write most of the transforms by hand.
+A menu that pops up when you right-click any stackframe on the flamgraph gives easy access to many common transforms.
+Let's deal with those nasty recursive frames that obscure what's really going on.
+Right click any of the recursive `bottom-up-tree` frames, select "Collapse recursive", and voilà!
 Recursive `bottom-up-tree` has turned into a nice flat frame.
 We can now see much more clearly that it spends most of its time calling `Numbers.multiply`, `Numbers.dec`, and `RT.intCast`.

 <center>
 <figure class="figure">